neondatabase/website/content/docs/ai/ai-intro.md

 <a href="/docs/extensions/pgvector" description="Learn about the pgvector Postgres extension" icon="openai">The pgvector extension</a>

-<a href="/docs/ai/rag" description="What's Retrieval Augemented Generation (RAG) and how does it work?" icon="openai">RAG applications explained</a>

 </DetailIconCards>

 ## Preparing your AI app for production

 <DetailIconCards>

-<a href="/docs/extensions/pgvector" description="Optimize vector search for better application performance" icon="openai">Vector search optimization</a>
+<a href="ai-vector-search-optimization" description="Optimize vector search for better application performance" icon="openai">Vector search optimization</a>

 <a href="/docs/ai/ai-scale-with-neon" description="Scale your app with Neon's Autoscaling, Read Replica, and serverless driver features" icon="openai">Neon AI scaling guide</a>